marcsello/blog/posts/steamos-but-simple/content.md

 ## Add emulators

 What was super-cool about ChimeraOS is its built-in emulators.
 It was super easy to add and play retro games.
-I've actually miss this feature.
+I'm actually missing this feature.

 It would be nice to install some emulators and play retro games on my TV again.